 - Brain Health and Alzheimer’s Risk

-A long-term study followed nearly 3000 older adults for 16 years, tracking incidence of all kinds of dementia and assessing a variety of lifestyle factors.
+A long-term study followed nearly 3000 older adults for 16 years, tracking the incidence of all kinds of dementia and assessing a variety of lifestyle factors.
 Researchers found daily gardening to represent the single biggest risk reduction for dementia, reducing incidence by 36%.
 Another study estimated the risk reduction at 47%.
-Alzheimer’s is a mysterious disease and the factors influencing its progression and incidence remain largely misunderstood but gardening involves so many of our critical functions, including strength, endurance, dexterity, learning, problem solving, and sensory awareness, so its benefits are likely to span a wide range of issues.
+Alzheimer’s is a mysterious disease and the factors influencing its progression and incidence remain largely misunderstood but gardening involves so many of our critical functions, including strength, endurance, dexterity, learning, problem-solving, and sensory awareness, so its benefits are likely to span a wide range of issues.

 So for a boost to your mental and physical health, get out into the garden and get your hands dirty.
 Your body, mind and plants will thank you for it.

 If your garden requires a bit more attention than you can handle on your own just contact Perth Landscaping and Gardening, we’re happy to help.